xserrat/docker-facebook-demucs/README.md

 `model`         | `demucs`| The model used for audio separation.
 See https://github.com/facebookresearch/demucs#separating-tracks for a list of available models to use.
 `mp3output`     | `false` | Output separated audio in `mp3` format instead of the default `wav` format.
 `shifts`        | `1`     | Perform multiple predictions with random shifts (a.k.a the shift trick) of the input and average them.
 This makes prediction `SHIFTS` times slower.
 Don't use it unless you have a GPU.
-`overlap`       | `0.25`  | Controls the amount of overlap between prediction windows.
+`overlap`       | `0.25`  | Control the amount of overlap between prediction windows.
 Default is 0.25 (i.e. 25%) which is probably fine.
 It can probably be reduced to 0.1 to improve separation speed.
-`jobs`          | `1`     | Specifies the number of parallel jobs to run during separation.
+`jobs`          | `1`     | Specify the number of parallel jobs to run during separation.
 This will multiply the amount of RAM used by the same number, so be careful!
 `splittrack`    |         | Individual track to split/separate from the others (e.g., you only want to separate drums).
 Valid options are `bass`, `drums`, `vocals` and `other`.
 Other values may be allowed if the model can separate additional track types.

 Example commands: